viniciusban/viniciusban.github.io/_posts/2019-07-13-lessening-the-entrance-barrier.md

 Another lesson to me was choosing Jekyll because of the themes.
 The appearance was important and technical details didn't matter to me.
 I haven't technically analyzed the 3 candidates.
 I also didn't analyze their simplicity.
 I chose what I was seeing.
 I don't know why, but Ruby products are much more visually appealing than their Python counterparts.
 Maybe other communities have something to learn with them.

 Finally, I want to use simpler things.
-I also **must** build simpler things with small entry barrier to novices.
+I also **must** build simpler things with small entrance barrier to novices.
 People are greater, but high barriers make us feel small.

 > "The simpler I keep things, the better I play."
 >